Hawaii Massage Therapist State Requirements

 How to Become a Massage Therapist in Hawaii

-- Must be at least 18 years old.
+Minimum Age: You must be at least 18 years old.

-- 100 hours of theory and demonstration
+100 hours in massage theory and demonstration

-- 420 hours of practical massage training
+420 hours of hands-on practical massage training

-- Hold a current CPR certification for infants and adults from the American Red Cross or the American Heart Association; online courses are not accepted.
+CPR Certification: Hold a valid CPR certification for both infants and adults from the American Red Cross or American Heart Association.

 Massage Therapy Schools in Hawaii